Obituary of Gladys Rahn

 Left to remember a life well-lived, are daughter Violette (Paul) Bridgman of Okayama, Japan, and grandsons Jeffrey (Hannah) Bridgman and Kevin (Melinda) Bridgman; daughter Vernelle (Glen) Jones of Greenfield, Iowa, and grandchildren Brian Jones, Brenda (Cameron) Hamer, and Susan (Marlan) Currier; daughter Rogene (Curtis) Gunther of Waterloo, Iowa, and grandchildren Michael Gunther, Jonathan Gunther, Joanna, (Emanuel) Martinez; son David Rahn of Butterfield, Minnesota, 13 great-grandchildren; and sister-in-law Shirley Rahn.

 Gladys was preceded in death by her by husband George Rahn; parents Jacob & Toney Derksen; stepmother Tena Derksen; parents-in-law Abraham & Helena (Penner) Rahn; brothers and sister-in-laws: Albert & Kathryn Derksen, Sam & Esther Derksen, Henry & Rosella Derksen, Eddie & Delphe Derksen, Lando & Ann Derksen; sisters and brother-in-law: Della Derksen, Hilda & Masel Anson; brother-in-laws & sister-in-law Henry & Verna Rahn and Albert Rahn.

 The family of Gladys Rahn wishes to thank you for your kindness and sympathy at a time when it was deeply appreciated.

-To send flowers to the family of Gladys Rahn, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Gladys Rahn, please visit Tribute Store